SueChaplain/guide-sauvian/docs/en/villa.md

 ## Television

 The television is a smart television, with the usual selection of applications such as Netflix.
-An Amazon Fire Stick is also provided for accessing additional services.
 Terrestrial French television channels are also available.
+In addition, the following HDMI slots are in use:

+- HDMI 1: Humax box for accessing English channels (see note below).
+- HDMI 2: Amazon Fire Stick for accessing additional services.
+- HDMI side: This slot is on the left-hand side of the television and is equipped with an HDMI cable for plugging in to personal devices.

 **English channels**: The Humax box provides access to English television channels.
-However, Humax cannot receive high definition (HD) channels in France.
+However, Humax doesn't reliably receive high definition (HD) channels in France.
 Whilst some non-HD channels are available, the Amazon Fire Stick can be used to reach services such as BBC iPlayer, ITVX, More4, and Channel 5.
-Before connecting to these services, start the **NordVPN** application on the Fire stick and connect to a UK server.
+Before connecting to these services, start the **NordVPN** application on the Fire stick (white mountain on a blue background) and connect to a UK server.
 Then start the service you want to watch.

 Please do not alter the position or angle of the television to avoid excessive stress on the wall fixings.